 Involved circumstances sufficiently complex, unique, or not well enough understood, or involved safeguards concerns, or involved characteristics the investigation of which would best serve the needs and interests of the Commission (MD 8.3)

-Failure of licensee safety equipment or adverse impact on licensee operations as a result of a safeguards initiated event (e.g., tampering).
+Failure of licensee significant safety equipment or adverse impact on licensee operations as a result of a safeguards initiated event (e.g., tampering).

 Actual intrusion into the protected area.